 Confidence was a recurring concept at the Vinpro wine industry information day.
 Then followed a confidence-boosting week with decisive action and wise words by the man of the moment, Cyril Ramaphosa.
-What can the South African wine industry gain from these lessons in confidence?
+What can the SA wine industry gain from these lessons in confidence?

 So how does confidence relate to the wine industry?

 Wine as an industry requires South Africa to have credible and responsible leadership as well as certainty when it comes to political and policy issues to ensure investor confidence.
 This was the message of Nedbank Economist Isaac Matshego at the Vinpro day.
 The result of such confidence is a stable banking system and macro-economic growth, both fundamental to a positive business environment.
 Vinpro CEO Rico Basson concluded that business confidence is the “cheapest form of economic stimulus”.